 After that, place it in a cool place.
 It should be ready to eat in about a month.
 We usually can in September and start eating the vegetables in November around Thanksgiving.

 Refrigerate after opening.
 It is delicious with roasted meats, but you can have a simple open sandwich, placing some peppers in the sauce on a piece of good bread.
-Delicious!
+It is to die for!